What Does Under Contract Mean in the Real Estate

 For those who have found a property they really admire listed as “under contract”, it is only natural to wonder what your chances are exactly of getting the house back on sale.

-Well, the exact figures vary upon a few factors, but generally, we’ll put the probability of a house under contract failing to close at 15%.
+Well, the exact figures vary on a few factors, but generally, we’ll put the probability of a house under contract failing to close at 15%.

 Many real estate agents put the figure at 20% based on their own personal experience.
 Either way, the presence of these figures themselves shows that it is in fact possible that a house under contract fails to close.